 how to stop my teenager from smoking marijuana

+So, if you’re here, you might be asking yourself: How do I stop my teenager from smoking marijuana, and how do I know if my teen is high?
 Teen marijuana addiction has spread like an epidemic in the world, especially in the United States.
 According to the data presented by the National Institute of Drug Abuse (NIDA), there were 455,000 reported emergency visits because of marijuana use, and 13% of them were young teens aged 12-17.

 Undoubtedly, dealing with teen marijuana addiction is difficult for both the child and the parents.
 When a teen gets addicted, parents often blame themselves.
 They think they did not do a good job protecting and guiding their child.
 They might feel guilty, sad, and emotionally traumatized.

-However, if you find out that your teen is currently addicted to Marijuana or any other substance, you should not blame yourself or your child.
+However, if you find out that your teen is currently addicted to marijuana or any other substance, you should not blame yourself or your child.
 Both of you are victims of a highly addictive drug.

 Being emotionally stable and finding ways to overcome this issue is your number one priority.
-If you are here, trying to help your child regarding how to quit Marijuana or how to stop taking cocaine, then you’re already doing a good job.
-Make the right decisions to save your teen’s life and dreams.
+If you are here, trying to help your child regarding how to quit marijuana or how to stop doing cocaine, then you’re already doing a good job.
+It’s important, and we’re here to offer you sound, worthwhile guidance.
+Together, we can make choices that will positively impact your teen’s life and future.
+Meanwhile, let’s take a look at how you can stop your teen from smoking marijuana.

 Signs of Marijuana Addiction or Abuse Among Teens